ahmadali883/LeadGeneration_Aentic_Ai_with_google-maps/README.md

 - Respect WhatsApp's terms of service and rate limits
 - Use the tool responsibly and ethically
 - Keep your API keys secure
+- Monitor your Google API usage to stay within limits
+- Regular updates to Playwright browsers may be required

 ## 📝 License